-Mayorkas says he was ‘horrified’ by images of horse-mounted Border Patrol agents confronting Haitian migrants
+Harris, Mayorkas say they were horrified by images of horse-mounted Border Patrol agents confronting Haitian migrants

 Amid heavy criticism on Monday night, the Department of Homeland Security announced a formal inquiry into the episode, which it said Mayorkas directed after seeing the videos.
 Mayorkas said he has also directed the Office of Professional Responsibility, DHS’s internal oversight office, to send personnel to the area full-time.

-“Any mistreatment or abuse of a migrant is unacceptable, is against Border Control policy, training and our department’s values,” Mayorkas said, pledging the investigation that was launched will be conducted “swiftly.”
+“Any mistreatment or abuse of a migrant is unacceptable, is against Border Control policy, training and our department’s values,” Mayorkas said, pledging that the investigation will be conducted “swiftly.”

 “The public needs and deserves to know its results,” Mayorkas said.

-He said the department will take action “with full force based on the facts that we learn.”
+He said the department will act “with full force based on the facts that we learn.”

-The Border Patrol typically uses horse-mounted officers to access difficult or roadless terrain, and at times as a crowd-control tool, not unlike other law enforcement organizations.
+The Border Patrol typically uses horse-mounted officers to access difficult or roadless terrain and at times as a crowd-control tool, not unlike other law enforcement organizations.

 Contrary to some reports, the agents in the images were not carrying whips but were seen swinging their horses’ reins.
 They did not appear to strike anyone.